justintadlock/custom-background-extended/readme.md

 	add_theme_support( 'custom-background' );

+### Can other users on my site add backgrounds? ###

+Some sites have multiple writers/authors who write posts.
+However, since custom backgrounds tend to be a design-related option, only administrators have access to altering backgrounds in a default WordPress install.
+There is a way around this, which is to give permission by assigning a capability to user roles.

+In order to manage capabilities and roles, you need a plugin like [Members](http://wordpress.org/plugins/members), which is a plugin I created for managing sites with multiple users.
+It's something you should be using for any site with multiple levels of users (i.e., all users are not admins).
+This plugin will allow you to add or create new capabilities for any role.

+The capability required for being able to add per-post backgrounds is one of the following:

+* `cbe_edit_background` - The user can edit backgrounds on posts they have written.
+* `edit_theme_options` - The user can edit all WordPress theme options (**not** recommended for anyone other than administrators).

+Using the Members plugin, you can assign one of the above capabilities to allow other, non-administrator users to edit backgrounds for their posts.

+Also, a user must have the `upload_files` capability to upload new images, but this is a WordPress thing and not specific to the plugin.

 ### Does it support custom post types? ###

 The plugin supports WordPress posts and pages out of the box.